tokio-rs/mio/README.md

 Currently, MIO only supports Linux and Darwin.
 The goal is to support all platforms that support Rust and the readiness IO model.

+## Community

+A group of mio users hang out in the #mio channel on the Mozilla IRC server (irc.mozilla.org).
+This can be a good place to go for questions.